sergiovegasalonso/first-exercise/README.md

 2. prettier with basic configuration
 3. husky with pre commit conditions pipeline
 4. github actions on push and pull request with the same conditions that husky pre commit
-5. scalable apps approach (feature module extension, shared module extension)
+5. scalable front-end applications approach (feature module extension, shared module extension)

 ## this solution does not contain (for lack of time)